-The results of this Phase 2 study, together with brincidofovir's overall preclinical and clinical profile, which includes a safety database of more than 800 subjects exposed to brincidofovir in controlled and uncontrolled clinical studies, supported the progression to the Phase 3 SUPPRESS study of brincidofovir for the prevention of CMV infection in high-risk HCT recipients.
-The primary endpoint is a composite endpoint of either (i) CMV disease, or (ii) initiation of anti-CMV preemptive therapy triggered by a positive test for CMV in the blood (viremia), assessed through Week 24 post-transplant.
-We intend to enroll 450 high-risk (i.e., with latent CMV infection) HCT recipients who will be randomized to receive brincidofovir 100 mg BIW or placebo from the early post-transplant period until Week 14 post-transplant.
-Secondary endpoints include pharmacoeconomic data and the incidence of disease and reactivation of other herpesviruses such as HHV-6, as well as other dsDNA viruses such as AdV, and BKV.
+The results of this Phase 2 study, together with CMX001's overall preclinical and clinical profile, which includes a safety database of more than 800 subjects exposed to CMX001 in controlled and uncontrolled clinical studies, support the progression to a Phase 3 study of CMX001 for the prevention of CMV infection in high-risk HSCT recipients.
+Discussions with the FDA have resulted in an agreed population, endpoint and study design for which we have received a "Study May Proceed" letter.
+We remain in active discussions with the FDA regarding final protocol specifics and anticipate initiation of dosing in 2013.
+The primary endpoint is a composite endpoint of either (i) CMV disease, or (ii) initiation of anti-CMV preemptive therapy triggered by a positive test for CMV in the blood (viremia), and will be assessed through Week 24 post-transplant.
+We intend to enroll 540 atrisk (i.e., with latent CMV infection) HSCT recipients who will be randomized to receive one of two twice-weekly doses of CMX001 or placebo.
+Secondary endpoints include pharmacoeconomic data and the incidence of disease and reactivation of other herpesviruses, AdV, and BKV.

-We intend to submit a new drug application (NDA) under an accelerated approval pathway seeking regulatory approval to market brincidofovir in the United States and equivalent applications outside the United States.
-We have received Fast Track designation from the FDA for the CMV, AdV and smallpox indications for brincidofovir.
+We intend to submit a new drug application (NDA) under an accelerated approval pathway seeking regulatory approval to market CMX001 in the United States and equivalent applications outside the United States.
+We have received Fast Track designation from the FDA for the CMV, AdV and smallpox indications for CMX001.

-We believe that there is a significant commercial opportunity for an antiviral such as brincidofovir with broad-spectrum activity against dsDNA viruses.
-According to the Center for International Blood and Marrow Transplant Research and the Organ Procurement and Transplantation Network, more than 20,000 HCTs and 28,000 SOTs are performed annually in the United States, with similar numbers of transplants performed annually in Europe according to the European Group for Blood and Marrow Transplantation and the World Health Organization.
-More than 65% of stem cell transplant patients are at increased risk of CMV infection due to prior exposure to CMV defined by evidence of antibodies to CMV in the blood (i.e., CMV seropositivity).
-In individuals outside the transplant population, many factors are influencing the epidemiology of dsDNA viral infections, including the use of potent immunosuppressive therapies in autoimmune and other diseases.
-Since 2009, Chimerix has made brincidofovir available under expanded access regulations to over 80 transplant centers worldwide for the treatment of over 430 patients with life-threatening dsDNA viral infections and no satisfactory alternative treatment options, reflecting the high unmet medical need in this therapeutic area.
-Our brincidofovir Compassionate Use Program refers to the emergency investigational new drug (EIND) program which provided treatment to 230 individuals and Study 350, the expanded access study which enrolled 215 patients meeting similar inclusion criteria as the EINDs.
+We believe that there is a significant commercial opportunity for an antiviral such as CMX001 with broad-spectrum activity against dsDNA viruses.
+According to the Center for International Blood and Marrow Transplant Research and the Organ Procurement and Transplantation Network, more than 20,000 HSCTs and 28,000 SOTs are performed annually in the United States, with similar numbers of transplants performed annually in Europe according to the European Group for Blood and Marrow Transplantation and the World Health Organization.
+More than 65% of stem cell transplant patients are at increased risk of CMV infection due to prior exposure to CMV (i.e., seropositive).
+Outside the transplant population, many factors are influencing the epidemiology of dsDNA viral infections, including the use of potent immunosuppressive therapies in autoimmune and other diseases.
+Since 2009, Chimerix has made CMX001 available under expanded access regulations to over 80 transplant centers worldwide for the treatment of over 430 patients with life-threatening dsDNA viral infections and no satisfactory alternative treatment options, reflecting the unmet medical need in this therapeutic area.
+Our CMX001 Compassionate Use Program consists of the emergency investigational new drug (EIND) program which has provided treatment to 230 individuals and Study 350, the expanded access study which enrolled 215 patients meeting similar inclusion criteria as the EINDs.

-If brincidofovir obtains regulatory approval, we intend to build our own sales force and to commercialize brincidofovir.
-In the United States, approximately 200 institutions perform transplants, of which approximately 75% perform HCT and 75% perform SOT.
-As a result, we believe we can commercialize brincidofovir for prevention of CMV in HCT recipients in the United States and Canada with a relatively small marketing and specialty sales force infrastructure of approximately 50 employees.
+If CMX001 obtains regulatory approval, we intend to build our own sales force and to commercialize CMX001.
+In the United States, approximately 200 institutions perform transplants, of which approximately 75% perform HSCT and 75% perform SOT.
+As a result, we believe we can commercialize CMX001 for prevention of CMV in HSCT recipients in the United States and Canada with a relatively small marketing and specialty sales force infrastructure of approximately 50 employees.